IECF Office of Policy & Engagement

 Heading into 2025, OPE is expanding its efforts to strengthen regional advocacy, increase partnerships, and elevate the Inland Empire’s voice in policy discussions.
 With the success of previous Policy & Philanthropy Summits, the office is deepening engagement with state leaders and aligning regional priorities.
 Through strategic growth and coordination, OPE remains committed to fostering inclusive progress and long-term regional resilience.

-Conversations with local electeds, community leaders and state partners led to a clearer vision for strategies and implementation around Housing, Education and Belonging.
+At our annual Policy & Philanthropy Summits, conversations with local electeds, community leaders and state partners lead to a clearer vision for strategies and implementation around creating a region where everyone can thrive.
 There’s a lot of work to do, but the path ahead is coming into focus.
 We’re committed to using the Vital Conditions Framework to inform our work going forward, and we invite you to join the movement.

 We’d be thrilled to have your voice in the conversation as we demonstrate the Inland Empire’s commitment to creating a thriving community for all—no exceptions!
 Let us know which issues affecting our region are on your mind and tell us how you think they can best be addressed.